Romania shuts hospital after babies diagnosed with superbug

-BUCHAREST, Romania (AP) — Romanian health authorities have temporarily closed a maternity hospital in the capital after 13 babies born there recently were diagnosed with a drug-resistant bug.
+BUCHAREST, Romania (AP) — Romanian health authorities on Friday temporarily closed a maternity hospital in the capital after 13 babies born there recently were diagnosed with a drug-resistant superbug.

-The Health Ministry said the Giulesti Maternity Hospital in Bucharest would stop admissions starting Friday after the newborns were recently diagnosed with antibiotic-resistant Staphylococcus aureus.
+The Health Ministry said the Giulesti Maternity Hospital in Bucharest would stop admissions after the newborns were recently diagnosed with antibiotic-resistant Staphylococcus aureus.

+The Grigore Alexandru children’s hospital said Thursday it was treating at least six babies born recently in Giulesti for the bug.
+It said the babies didn’t have a fever, without providing further information on their condition.

 The ministry said wards would be closed for cleaning and disinfection after patients were discharged.
 The hospital said it had canceled dozens of C-section operations next week.
-The Public Health Directorate said 11 hospital employees found to be carriers of the bacteria have been temporarily removed from the hospital to undergo treatment.

-The bacteria often live on the skin without causing symptoms.
-They can become more dangerous if they enter the bloodstream, destroying heart valves or causing other damage.
+Women will have the procedure at other public hospitals in the capital.

 Most Read Nation & World Stories